nufke/ionic-loxberry-mqtt/README.md

 Early development of a LoxBerry MQTT App.

 **NOTE**: The App will not interact with MQTT devices directly.
 The MQTT API defined for this App enables the control of the App-specific elements using MQTT.
-To program hardware devices using this app, you need to run an MQTT-to-MQTT topic translator at a central location (e.g. Raspberry Pi).
+To program hardware devices using this app, you need to run an MQTT-to-MQTT topic translator or a program such as Node-RED to translate the App control topics to device-specific MQTT topics.

+## Login

+The App requires login to a LoxBerry server which is running the [LoxBerry JWT Authentication Server](https://github.com/nufke/loxberry-jwt-auth-server).
+You can register user acounts via the REST-API of this Authentication Server.
+After successful login, the App will load the MQTT configuration settings from the LoxBerry server.

+## Setup

+The LoxBerry MQTT App will listen to `loxberry/app` topics.
+All control elements in the App are created and configurated dynamically by means of MQTT topics.
+More information can be found on the [wiki](https://github.com/nufke/ionic-loxberry-mqtt/wiki).
+The wiki also contains a simple example to get started.

-# screenshots
+# Screenshots

 <div>
 <img src="screenshots/screenshot_rooms.png" style="width:150px; border: 2px solid #ccc;">